Thinkmill/manypkg/packages/cli/README.md

-# manypkg
+# Manypkg

-`manypkg` is a CLI to make working in monorepos easier based on some of my experiences working in monorepos, conversations with other people and lots of learnings from `bolt` and `bolt-check`.
+Manypkg is a linter for `package.json` files in Yarn, Bolt or pnpm monorepos.

 ## Install